-An assessment of the Cape York regional extension system was undertaken by the REC during the Project Inception Meeting held early in 2018.
-Since then, the establishment of RECGs across Cape York and the Wet Tropics has allowed for more informed analysis to occur on a continuous basis.
+An assessment of the Wet Tropics regional extension system was undertaken by the REC during the Project Inception Meeting held early in 2018.
+Since then, the establishment of REWGs across the Wet Tropics and Cape York has allowed for more informed analysis to occur on a continuous basis.

-By participating in established RECGs, key delivery organisations: such Cape York and Terrain NRM, and private collaborators, are now able to provide input into the coordination and enhancement of extension, by continually identifying factors that impede its delivery.
+By participating in established REWGs, key delivery organisations: such as ABGC, Cape York and Terrain NRM, and WTSIP partners, are now able to provide input into the coordination and enhancement of extension, by continually identify factors that impede its delivery.
 With processes now put into place by the Training and Development Manager, improving knowledge and skills in the technical aspects of agricultural practice and extension methodology are now easier for extension personnel to access.

-Priority training and development needs identified by RECGs so far have been collated by the RECs and are detailed in Table 6 below.
+Priority training and development needs identified by REWGs so far have been collated by the RECs and are detailed in Table 6 below.